tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 [Vertica recommends](https://community.dev.hpe.com/t5/Vertica-Forum/ERROR-ERROR-3587-Insufficient-resources-to-execute-plan-on-pool/td-p/233226) a minimum of 4GB of memory per processor core.
 The comprehensive list of hardware requirements for Vertica can be found [here](https://my.vertica.com/docs/Hardware/HP_Vertica%20Planning%20Hardware%20Guide.pdf).
 Note that, it is also recommended all nodes in the cluster have similar processor and memory provisions.
-In other words, a node with 2 GB memory mixed with another with 4 GB is NOT recommmended.
+In other words, a node with 2 GB memory mixed with another with 4 GB is NOT recommended.
 In this case, each of my VMs had two processor cores with only 4 GB in memory.
 I had to reconfigure the VMs to one processor core with 6 GB in memory each to get that particular ETL script working.

 ### Using older CentOS for Vertica VM (CentOS 5)

 Installing latest version of Vertica on **CentOS 5** is NOT easy, if not impossible.
-CentOS 5 is offically dropped from support by HP Vertica.
+CentOS 5 is officially dropped from support by HP Vertica.

 I tried to reinstall Vertica after encountering the error "Existing single-node localhost (loopback) cluster cannot be expanded" as mentioned above.
 Then, I encountered this error when trying to install the latest version of Vertica (7.2):